korinVR/Rope/README.md

 Simple rope simulation for Unity
 ================================
 A simple rope experiment.
-Connected 80 rigidbodies with Spring Joint and render them with Line Renderer using Catmull-Rom spline interpolation.
+I connected 80 rigidbodies with Spring Joints and rendered them with Line Renderer using Catmull-Rom spline interpolation.

 Just play the Rope scene and drag the rope.
-Use arrow up/down keys to reel and release the rope.
+Use the up/down arrow keys to wind and unwind the rope.

 This project is public domain.